kakashidinho/openal-soft-winphone/README.md

  - Windows Store App:
 	* alcOpenDevice() is not allowed to be called on UI thread.
 	* All OpenAL function are not allowed to be called before UI window is ready/visible.
+	* The above notes are applied for WASAPI backend only for now.
+Currently, Xaudio2 is default backend which doesn't cause such problems.